What Can I Expect from Counseling?

 Ok, What Next?

-First, our professional support staff will speak with you over the phone or by email to get basic patient demographics, reason for your visit and financial or insurance information.
+First, our professional support staff will speak with you over the phone to schedule your appointment and get your basic patient demographics, reason for your visit and financial or insurance information.
 Next, we will recommend one of our licensed professional counselors based on your individual needs and preferences or you may view the counselor’s detailed profiles online for additional information.
 We will ask you to provide basic information about the nature of your visit and who may be attending (self, spouse, parent intake).

 Once we have your initial appointment confirmed you will receive an appointment reminder by text and email prior to your scheduled visit.
 You will also be contacted by our Client Care Coordinator concerning insurance benefits and coverage, online paperwork and any other information we may need prior to your first visit with us.
 We have a strict cancellation policy and request you give at least 24-hour notice if you must cancel or reschedule your appointment for any reason.